FormidableLabs/victory-docs/src/screens/docs/getting-started.md

         domainPadding={20}
       >
         <VictoryAxis
-          // tickValues specifies both the number of ticks and what the
+          // tickValues specifies both the number of ticks and where
-          // tick labels should say
-          tickValues={["Quarter 1", "Quarter 2", "Quarter 3", "Quarter 4"]}
+          // they are placed on the axis tickValues={["Quarter 1", "Quarter 2", "Quarter 3", "Quarter 4"]}
         />
         <VictoryAxis